rob-johnston/LostAndFound/README.md

 ### **View Statistics**

 This allows a logged-in user to view Statistics about the Lost and Found Database, such as number of items returned per month and other figures pertaining to VUWSA's Lost and Found operations.

+## **Testing**

+To perform the test suites designed for the program, simply add the appropriate extension to the URL.
+These are:

+/countitems

+/addremovecategory

+/addremovecampus

+/addremoveitems

+Each of these tests allows the user to test the appropriate section of the code.